Defect versus defect: stationary states of single file marching in periodic landscapes with road blocks: Model

 \section{Model}

-We consider an inhomogeneous asymmetric exclusion process in a ring geometry with $L$ sites; see Fig.~\ref{model-diag} for a schematic diagram of the model.
-The model has a single slow site at $i=1$ and an extended slow section from $i=\epsilon_1\, L$ to $(\epsilon_1+\epsilon_2)L,\,\epsilon_1,\epsilon_2<1$.
-The hopping rate across the single slow site at $i=1$ is assumed to be $p<1$, and the extended slow segment has a hopping rate $q<1$.
+Our model, a periodic TASEP, has a single slow site (PD) at $i=1$ and an extended slow section (ED) from $i=\epsilon_1\, L$ to $(\epsilon_1+\epsilon_2)L,\,\epsilon_1,\epsilon_2<1$; see Fig.~\ref{model-diag} for a schematic diagram of the model.
+The hopping rate across PD is $p<1$, and ED has a hopping rate $q<1$.
 In general $p\neq q$.
 Elsewhere in the system, the hopping rate is unity.
-The particles are assumed move in the anticlockwise direction.
-Periodic boundary condition is imposed on the system.
-The following microscopic processes fully describe the dynamics of the model:
+The particles are assumed to move in the anticlockwise direction.
+It has a mean particle number density $n$, a constant of motion.

-(a) At any site $i=1$ to $\epsilon_1\,L,\,\epsilon_1<1$, particles hop in an anticlockwise manner to the neighboring site at rate unity, subject to exclusion.